AdobeDocs/commerce-frontend-core/src/pages/guide/tools/grunt.md

 To use a custom file for Grunt configuration:

-1. Copy the default configuration file to the preferred location in the Magento instance directory.
+1. Copy the default configuration file to the preferred location in the instance directory.
 Do not change the file name.
-1. Open the `grunt-config.json` file in the Magento root and set configurations object as follows.
+1. Open the `grunt-config.json` file in the installation and set configurations object as follows.

    -  key: file alias
    -  value: path to your custom file